dart-lang/sdk/runtime/vm/service/service.md

   //
   // This is provided for the Extension event.
   ExtensionData extensionData [optional];

+  // An array of TimelineEvents
+  //
+  // This is provided for the TimelineEvents event.
+  TimelineEvent[] timelineEvents [optional];

   // Is the isolate paused at an await, yield, or yield* statement?
   //